scossu/lakesuperior/README.md

 1. The [LMDB](https://symas.com/lmdb/) database library.
 It should be included in most Linux distributions' standard package repositories.
 1. A message broker supporting the STOMP protocol.
-For testing and evaluation purposes, Coilmq is included in the dependencies and should be automatically installed.
+For testing and evaluation purposes, [Coilmq](https://github.com/hozn/coilmq) is included with the dependencies and should be automatically installed.

 ### Installation steps